 Birthing Stall Checklist for Goat Kidding

-- Have a bowl for feed.
-I also keep this up and away from the kids.
+Have a bowl for feed.
+I also keep feed bowls up and away from the kids.
 Mom can get pretty testy if anyone touches her feed, even her little ones who are just exploring.
 Keep it up and out of reach.

-- Mineral feeder.
-It is important to support your doe’s health by offering loose minerals or organic kelp often.
+Mineral feeder.
+As I said above, it is important to support your doe’s health by offering loose minerals or organic kelp often.
 A nice thing about goats is, if they need it they will eat it.
-So if you notice your goats chowing down on minerals or kelp, they are lacking in something and further investigation is needed.
+So if you notice your goats chowing down on minerals or kelp, they lack something in their diet, and further investigation is needed.

 When I first started out raising goats, I learned the hard way the consequences of not being prepared.
-I now make sure I have a system in place that not only gives comfort and safety to the mother but to her kids as well.
-I understand that each situation is different so use these tips as suggestions only and not the cardinal rule.
+I now make sure I have a system in place that not only gives comfort and safety to the mother goat but to her young goat kids as well.
+I understand that each situation is different so use these tips as suggestions only and not them a cardinal rule.